kasiaostapowicz/rstc2026-optical-satellite-data/SETUP.md

 https://dataspace.copernicus.eu/

-This account will be used to:
+The Copernicus Data Space Ecosystem is used in Practical Exercise 1 to:

-* search for Sentinel-2 imagery;
+- search for Sentinel-2 imagery;
-* access Sentinel-2 Level-2A products;
+- access Sentinel-2 Level-2A products;
-* inspect available acquisitions;
+- inspect available acquisitions;
-* access satellite data programmatically from Python.
+- access satellite data with API.

 Before starting the exercises, make sure that you can log in successfully.